Svetlana Alliluyeva: Works

 While in the Soviet Union, Alliluyeva had written a memoir in Russian in 1963.
+After meeting the journalist, who was the first laureate of the International Lenin Peace Prize, Emmanuel d'Astier de La Vigerie for the first time in Moscow in July 1962, she asked him if anyone would read her memoir and d'Astier replied yes.
 The manuscript was carried safely out of the country by Indian Ambassador T. N. Kaul, who returned it to her in New Delhi.
 Alliluyeva handed her memoir over to the CIA agent Robert Rayle at the time of her own defection.
 Rayle made a copy of it.
 The book was titled Twenty Letters to a Friend ("Dvadtsat' pisem k drugu").
 It was the only thing other than a few items of clothing taken by Alliluyeva on a secret passenger flight out of India.
 Raymond Pearson, in Russia and Eastern Europe, described Alliluyeva's book as a naïve attempt to shift the blame for Stalinist crimes onto Lavrentiy Beria, and whitewash her own father.